Internet2/2023-techex-workshop-gitops/internal-lab-assets/README.md

 # Internal Lab Assets

 This folder contains assets that were used to deploy the containerized Ubuntu environment for this workshop.
+It is used by presenters and is also included for any curious minds.

 ## Deploying the container